Illinois-IoT/main-project/tutorials/day4/day4.md

 Not only do you have to know a server's IP address, you also have to know which port the server is run on.

-Imaging you want to run two web apps at the same time on the same machine.
+Imagine you want to run two web apps at the same time on the same machine.
 How do you do that?
 If you go to `http://192.168.0.108`, which web page should be shown?
 That is why we need ports.
 By default flask servers are run on port 5000 (but you can change that if you want).
 If you tried running a different web app at the same time, you will need to specify a different port number (lets say 5001).
 Then, to access the first webpage, you can go to `http://192.168.0.108:5000` and to access the second, you can go to `http://192.168.0.108:5001`.

 Phew we're finally done with the introduction.
 Lets move on to creating a web app for your smart doorbell system!